This website has moved to a new location. Please visit our sister website healthexpress.co.uk for next day delivery.

 When all the hormonal methods are equally effective, how do you choose?
 There are a few factors you should consider when picking a hormonal contraceptive.

 The first thing to consider is the side effects.
-If you are at a high risk of complications or you’re worried about side effects in general, you may want to consider taking a progesterone-only contraceptive, as these have a lower risk of side effects.
+Suppose you are at a high risk of complications or you’re worried about side effects in general.
+In that case, you may want to consider taking a progesterone-only contraceptive, as these have a lower risk of side effects.

 The second factor is whether you’re comfortable inserting something into yourself.
 If you find that prospect uncomfortable, you should not use the vaginal ring.

 The final factor to consider is you and your lifestyle.
-Will you be able to remember to take something every day or would you prefer to take something less regularly?
-You must pick the right method as taking it correctly is key for it to work.
+Will you remember to take something daily, or prefer to take something less regularly?
+You must pick the right method, as taking it correctly is key for it to work.

 Missing a pill or putting your patch on late could affect your contraception’s efficacy.